2007 Seattle Seahawks season: Week 3: vs. Cincinnati Bengals

-Things got off to a quick start for the Seahawks as rookie Josh Wilson returned the opening kickoff 72 yards to the Bengal 24-yard line.
-Three plays later, Matt Hasselbeck hit WR Bobby Engram for an 18-yard TD and a 7–0 Seahawks lead.
-The Bengals were quick to respond, as Bengal QB Carson Palmer hit 6 of his first 7 pass attempts for 90 yards, culminating with an 18-yard touchdown pass to WR T. J. Houshmandzadeh and evening the score at 7–7.
-After turnovers by each team, Cincinnati K Shayne Graham converted a 43-yard field goal attempt to give the Bengals a 10–7 lead 80 seconds into the second quarter.
-With 3:06 left in the first half, Seahawk defensive lineman Chartric Darby's heavy pressure on Palmer led to a Deon Grant interception at the Seattle 31-yard line.
-A few plays later, Hasselbeck hit Deion Branch with a 42-yard touchdown pass and a 14–10 Seahawk lead at halftime.
+Things got off to a quick start for the Seahawks as rookie Josh Wilson returned the opening kickoff 72 yards to the Bengals 24-yard line.
+Three plays later, Matt Hasselbeck hit wide receiver Bobby Engram for an 18-yard touchdown and a 7–0 Seahawks lead.
+The Bengals were quick to respond, as Bengals quarterback Carson Palmer hit six of his first seven pass attempts for 90 yards, culminating with an 18-yard touchdown pass to wide receiver T. J. Houshmandzadeh and evening the score at 7–7.
+After turnovers by each team, Cincinnati kicker Shayne Graham converted a 43-yard field goal attempt to give the Bengals a 10–7 lead 80 seconds into the second quarter.
+With 3:06 left in the first half, Seahawks defensive lineman Chartric Darby's heavy pressure on Palmer led to a Deon Grant interception at the Seattle 31-yard line.
+A few plays later, Hasselbeck hit Deion Branch with a 42-yard touchdown pass and a 14–10 Seahawks lead at halftime.

 3:51 into the third quarter, Cincinnati linebacker Lemar Marshall sacked Hasselbeck in the endzone for a safety, cutting the lead to 14–12.
 Neither team scored again until there was 9:57 left in the game when Graham booted a 24-yard field goal to give Cincinnati its first lead of the second half at 15–14.
 On the next possession, Hasselbeck moved the Seahawks to the opposition's 6-yard line.
-WR Nate Burleson was unable to hold on to a pass in the endzone, and the Seahawks settled for a K Josh Brown field goal, reclaiming the lead at 17–15.
-Palmer then connected with Chad Johnson on two big pass plays late in the fourth quarter, followed by 2 runs by back-up RB Kenny Watson for a Bengal TD.
-Cincinnati opted to try a 2-point conversion, but CB Jordan Babineaux stopped Watson after a pitch from Palmer.
+Wide receiver Nate Burleson was unable to hold on to a pass in the endzone, and the Seahawks settled for a kicker Josh Brown field goal, reclaiming the lead at 17–15.
+Palmer then connected with Chad Johnson on two big pass plays late in the fourth quarter, followed by two runs by back-up running back Kenny Watson for a Bengals touchdown.
+Cincinnati opted to try a 2-point conversion, but cornerback Jordan Babineaux stopped Watson after a pitch from Palmer.
 The Bengals led 21–17 when the Seahawks got the ball with 2:42 left in the game.
 The Seahawks sputtered near mid-field, and faced 4th and 1.
-RB Shaun Alexander broke through for 22 yards, and Hasselbeck hit Nate Burleson with a 22-yard TD pass on the next play for a 24–21 lead with 1:00 left.
-Seahawks linebacker Lance Laury forced a fumble during the ensuing kickoff, with FS Deon Grant recovering for Seattle.
-Two plays later Alexander ran for a first down (and 100 yards on the game), cementing the Seahawk victory and improving their record to 2–1.
+Running back Shaun Alexander broke through for 22 yards, and Hasselbeck hit Nate Burleson with a 22-yard touchdown pass on the next play for a 24–21 lead with 1:00 left.
+Seahawks linebacker Lance Laury forced a fumble during the ensuing kickoff, with free safety Deon Grant recovering for Seattle.
+Two plays later Alexander ran for a first down (and 100 yards on the game), cementing the Seahawks victory and improving their record to 2–1.